 - Explain the protractor’s graduations – Ensure the students understand that a protractor is a tool for measuring the size of angles in degrees (the unit of measurement for angle size).
 Each increment on the protractor represents 1° of angle size.
 The numbers written on the protractor are in ten-degree increments.

-- Align the center hole – Show the students how to place the center hole of the protractor over the vertex of the angle being measured.
+- Align the centre hole – Show the students how to place the centre hole of the protractor over the vertex of the angle being measured.
 The vertex is the point where the two rays of the angle meet.

 - Read the measurement – The outside of the protractor has two arcs of numbers.
 Explain to the students that they must use the outer arc of numbers if the angle they are measuring opens to the left, and the inner arc of numbers if the angle they are measuring opens to the right.